Hoxnian Stage: Similarly timed interglacials

 The Hoxnian stage has also been equated to the Yarmouthian (Yarmouth) Stage in North America.
 However, the Yarmouthian Stage, along with the Kansan, Nebraskan, and Aftonian stages, have been abandoned by North American Quaternary geologists and merged into the Pre-Illinoian Stage.
 At this time, the Hoxnian and Holstein stages are correlated with a brief part of the Pre-Illinoian Stage lying between the Pre-Illinoian A and Pre-Illinoian B glaciations of North America.

 Humans

+Archaeologically, the beginning of the period consists of an earlier Clactonian industry, characterised by a lack of hand axes, which was then replaced about 415,000 years ago with an Acheulean industry using hand axes.
 During the Hoxnian human activity was constrained by the dense forests so humans travelled along rivers and created settlements in valleys.
 The Beeches Pit site revealed humans possibly selected sites rich with flint for toolmaking.
+The oldest clear evidence of deliberate firemaking dates to around 400,000 years ago at the Hoxnian-aged Barnfield site in England, where pyrite appears to have been struck against flint to create fire.
+At the Hoxian site of Ebbsfleet in Kent, remains of a straight-tusked elephant (dubbed the "Ebbsfleet elephant") have been found with Clactonian stone tools that are thought to have been used to butcher it.
+Multiple distinct cultural groups appear to have existed contemporaneously in different parts of Britain during the handaxe-producing part of the Hoxnian, as evidenced by distinct regional handaxe shape traditions in the Thames Basin and East Anglia, which also varied between the early and late parts of the period.
+Near Swanscombe in Kent, "Swanscombe Man", the partial skull of an early Neanderthal, has been found.

 Environment

-The Hoxnian is an interglacial phase meaning the warm periods in between glacial periods.
+The Hoxnian is an interglacial phase, meaning a warm period in between glacial periods.
 Interglacial phases are heavily vegetated with woodlands interspersed with open areas.
 Site deposits are often found over Anglian soil which dates to MIS 12.
 Most sites have been found in valleys with signs of river deposits.
 During the interglacial the valleys would have been surrounded by dense forests.

+Fauna

+Animals found in Britain during the Hoxnian include the straight-tusked elephant (Palaeoloxodon antiquus), Irish elk (Megaloceros giganteus), the extinct fallow deer species Dama clactoniana, red deer (Cervus elaphus), roe deer (Capreolus capreolus) aurochs (Bos primigenius), Merck's rhinoceros (Stephanorhinus kirchbergensis), the narrow-nosed rhinoceros (Stephanorhinus hemitoechus), Barbary macaque (Macaca sylvanus), wild boar (Sus scrofa), Eurasian beaver (Castor fiber), European rabbit (Oryctolagus cuniculus), wild horse (Equus ferus), European wild ass (Equus hydruntinus), cave bear (Ursus spelaea), the grey wolf ancestor Canis mosbachensis, the large lion Panthera fossilis, and the European jaguar (Panthera gombaszogensis).